migueldesarrollosoftware/gittst/README.md

 #### The requested parameters for the filter by multiple fields in the /hardware endpoint are

-- isDelivery #enter 'true' or 'false' to filter hardware by 'at home | other'
+- isDelivery #enter 'true' or 'false' to filter hardware by 'Delivery | Hosted'
 ```
     filter case example:
         1. isDelivery=true           // by 'Delivery'